spidasoftware/schema/README.md

 General Overview of the Schema
 --------------------------------

-We will strive for flexibility and simplicity, which are usually the same.
+We will strive for simplicity.

-There will be two types of services "remote procedures" and "stateful service".
+There will be two types of services "remote procedures" and "stateful services".

-To address these two types of services we will be implementing two different service types "JSON-RPC" and "REST" services.
+To address these two types of services we will be implementing two different service types "RPC" and "REST" services.
 These two types of services address different needs within the service environment.

+Each of the services will have discriptors to allow for testing, and the objects that are passed will have schemas provided here for validating.

+General proces for using a service definded here:
+* Find the service interface you are implementing.
+* Create tested input params for the service methods you are going to use
+* Write integration tests if possible using example services.

+General process for implementing a service:
+* Find the service interface you are implementing.
+* Write a test to make sure you implement all the methods.
+* Wirte a test to make sure your method respond with correct responses.

 ### RPC

 An example of the "RPC" type would be something that would in java have a service interface, a defined set of methods that can be replaced with any service that conforms to that interface.
 This would be for example a "math" service with methods like "add" and "subtract", not that this example would have different implementations, a more complex math service certainly could.
+We have based it on the example found [here](http://www.simple-is-better.org/json-rpc/jsonrpc20-schema-service-descriptor.html).

 * Request: RPC type methods will be done agains a url that ends with the method name.
 * Params: parameters for the procedure are included in the http params list after the method name i.e. add?n1=1,n2=4